senseigab/senseigab.github.io/_pages/contact.md

 - **Directly via social media:** Please check out the social media links on the sidebar.
 I am quite active on Twitter, Instagram, and LinkedIn.
 - **Through the form below:** Please answer the form below completely.
 It can only take up to 50 responses per month, so try the other options if it does not work.

-**If you would like to reach me on matters relating to my responsibility as a NaNoWriMo Municipal Liaison for the Philippines, please reach us through the PinoyWriMos Facebook group, the PinoyWriMos Twitter, or through a direct message in the website (My username is Stardale).**
+**If you would like to reach me on matters relating to my responsibility as a NaNoWriMo Municipal Liaison for the Philippines, please reach us through the PinoyWriMos Facebook group, the PinoyWriMos Twitter, or through a direct message in the website.
+(My username is Stardale).**

 ### Contact Form
 **This form can only handle 50 submissions per month.
 Please contact me through other means if it does not work.**